callumrollo/callumrollo.github.io/content/articles/face_blind.md

 - Godot - the gymnast
 - Harriet - cropped blond hair, spin kick

 Note how none of these depend on facial features and a lot of it is context specific (I'm probably not gonna identify a guy with a good spin kick on the tram).
 I also depend a lot on haircuts, so please don't change yours.
-After Bert shaved I though there was another overpowered hitter to survive sparring with.
+For two weeks after Bert shaved I though there was another overpowered hitter to survive sparring with.

 **N.B.** names have been changed throughout this article.
 If you think you recognise yourself in one of these stories, sorry!